 Seasoning Baby Potatoes

 In this recipe we are simply using butter, fresh garlic, kosher salt, and pepper.
 Because the garlic doesn’t get cooked in this recipe, it has a strong taste.
-We love that, but if your family isn’t as over the moon for garlic as we are, I suggest cutting back to one clove.
+We love that, but if your family isn’t as over the moon for garlic as we are, I suggest cooking the garlic with the potatoes in the water.
+Then use a fine mesh sieve to drain it so you retain the garlic.

 Please also note that we used kosher salt.
 If you don’t have kosher salt and instead are using table salt, you will want to cut back on the amount you are using.